saffire/language-specification/source/language/data-structures.rst

 Tuples
 ------
 Tuples work a bit differently than the other data structures.
 A tuple isn't a data structure like others inside Saffire, but it's an immutable structure that can hold one or more other elements.
-Once a tuple has been created, you cannot add or remove any elements to it.
+Once a tuple has been instantiated, you cannot add or remove any elements to it.

 ::